matusiakp/Test/README.md

 ## Z-Axis Modification <a name="head2"></a>
 Another important right was to stabilize the table, which at first could lose its level.
-In addition, I bought linear slide bearing RJ4JP-01 from igus (x16) and trapezoidal nut eliminating play (x2).
+For best result I bought linear slide bearing RJ4JP-01 from igus (x16) and trapezoidal nut eliminating play (x2).
 Important issue is to remove the stabilizer bearing that stresses the trapezoidal bolt.
 This mods allowed me to obtain a rigid table structure.